Children in the Israeli–Palestinian conflict: Palestinian

-Since the 1990s, and especially since the violence associated with the Second Intifada, Israel has created hundreds of permanent roadblocks and checkpoints staffed by Israeli military or border police.
-While some are between Israel and the West Bank to prevent possible terrorist attacks, as of September 2011 most were within the West Bank, with 522 such permanent and an average of 495 temporary "flying checkpoints".
-A 2009 United Nations reported stated that the checkpoints were evolving into "a more permanent system of control" reducing the space available for Palestinian growth and movement for the benefit of the increasing Israeli settler population.
+Since the 1990s, and especially since the violence associated with the Second Intifada, Israel has created hundreds of permanent roadblocks and checkpoints staffed by the Israeli military or border police.
+While some are between Israel and the West Bank to prevent possible terrorist attacks, as of September 2011, most were within the West Bank, with 522 such permanent and an average of 495 temporary "flying checkpoints."
+A 2009 United Nations report stated that the checkpoints were evolving into "a more permanent system of control" reducing the space available for Palestinian growth and movement for the benefit of the increasing Israeli settler population.
 A 2002 incident of a bomb found in a Red Crescent ambulance increased vigilance regarding those vehicles.

-In 2004 psychiatrist Derek Summerfield wrote in an opinion piece in the British Medical Journal that the then-recent Israeli military reoccupation of the West Bank and Gaza divided communities by "checkpoints", put up massive walls like the Israeli West Bank barrier and the Gaza Strip barrier and demolished 60,000 homes.
-The World Bank estimated that due to these actions Palestinian poverty had tripled in three years with 60% of the population subsisting at poverty level and over half of households eating just one meal daily.
+In 2004, psychiatrist Derek Summerfield wrote in an opinion piece in the British Medical Journal that the then-recent Israeli military reoccupation of the West Bank and Gaza divided communities by "checkpoints", put up massive walls like the Israeli West Bank barrier and the Gaza Strip barrier and demolished 60,000 homes.
+The World Bank estimated that due to these actions, Palestinian poverty had tripled in three years, with 60% of the population subsisting at poverty level and over half of the households eating just one meal daily.
 The barrier was isolating 97 primary health clinics and 11 hospitals from Palestinian patients.
-During that time there were 87 cases in which denial of access to medical treatment caused death, including to 30 children, some babies born while women in labor were kept at checkpoints.
+During that time, there were 87 cases in which denial of access to medical treatment caused death, including 30 children.
+Some babies born while women in labor were kept at checkpoints.
 Summerfield said that Physicians for Human Rights-Israel has criticized the Israel Medical Association for its silence on these issues.

+In response to the Summerfield opinion piece, Irwin Mansdorf, a member of Task Force on Medical and Public Health Issues, Scholars for Peace in the Middle East, wrote an opinion piece about routine care that Palestinians continue to receive in Israeli hospitals and from Israeli physicians, saying that "Palestinians receive care in Israel that they could not receive in any neighboring Arab country.
+In the last few months alone, nearly 200 Palestinian children who were referred under a joint Israeli–Palestinian programme to treat children with serious medical conditions have already undergone major surgery at Israeli hospitals at no cost to the families.
+Another 350–400 Palestinian children have undergone free diagnostic testing."
+Simon M Fellerman also wrote a further 2004 opinion piece noting that Israel had launched several public outreach initiatives, such as Saving Children, established by the Peres Center for Peace, which enabled hundreds of Palestinian children to receive free medical care, in particular cardiac surgery, from Israeli surgeons.
+In response to the Lancet report, an Israeli government spokesperson said that Palestinians in the territories could receive medical care in Israel itself, noting that 28,000 Palestinians from Gaza had been treated in Israel during the two years covered by the Lancet report.